2. Turn and press.

 *You can simply stop here and hem the top of the stocking.
 However, I wanted to add a cuff in case I want to use it without the vintage napkin another year.
 If you choose not to add a cuff, just add the hanger and the napkin as explained beneath the next photo.
 Easy peasy!

-3. Cut a length of fabric measuring the finished width of the stocking at the top plus a seam allowance on each end and twice the width of the cuff you want to make plus a seam allowance on each end.
-(My stocking measured 15 inches wide and I wanted a 4 inch cuff, so my fabric was 16 inches x 9 inches.)
+3. Cut a length of fabric measuring twice the finished width of the stocking at the top plus one inch for the seam allowance and twice the width of the cuff you want to make plus one inch for the seam allowance.
+(My finished stocking measured 8 inches across at the top and I wanted a 4 inch cuff, so my fabric was 17 inches x 9 inches.)
 Sew right sides together and press open.
 This will be the cuff.
-I cut mine horizontally to make it more interesting.

-5. Place the cuff inside the stocking, matching the edges and sew.
+5. Place the cuff inside the stocking, matching the raw edges and sew.

 2. Turn the cuff to the outside and press.